Megatron: Films

-Megatron returns in Transformers: The Last Knight, reborn, having discarded his identity as Galvatron and having gained new body that resembles a Dark Knight, and taken a new vehicle mode in the form of a Cybertronian jet, though how remains unspecified in the film (though it is hinted that Quintessa, the creator of Cybertronians, is responsible for his new form).
-He first appears when Barricade reports to him that Cade Yeager has received the talisman carried by the Cybertronian knight Steelbane.
-He then decides to use the TRF (Transformers Reaction Force) to lead him to Cade.
-Megatron also kidnaps two CIA agents to bargain for the release of a new "crew" to help him hunt Yeager.
-Upon meeting with William Lennox, Megatron successfully bargains for the release of Mohawk, Dreadbot, Nitro Zeus, and Onslaught (only settling for the latter after his first choice, the maniacal Berserker, is refused) to hunt Yeager and the Autobots.
-Megatron then goes after Cade, and attacks his hideout, but Cade and his companions lure Megatron into a trap, killing all the Decepticons except him, Barricade and Nitro Zeus.
-Forced to retreat, Megatron later sends Barricade after Cade and Bumblebee, but his plan is thwarted and he instead follows Cade, Bumblebee and Viviane Wembly to the submerged ship of the Knights of Iacon, where Quintessa's Staff of Life, once wielded by Merlin, is hidden.
-When Optimus Prime steals the staff as Nemesis Prime, Megatron steals it himself and takes it to Stonehenge, where he uses it to open a portal that will allow Quintessa to destroy the Earth (revealed to be Unicron) before killing Sir Edmund Burton and facing off against the Autobots and Optimus in battle.
-Megatron is eventually defeated by Optimus during the melee over the staff when he has his arm sliced off and is kicked out of Quintessa's chamber into thin air.
+Megatron returns in Transformers: The Last Knight, having discarded his identity as Galvatron.
+He is in league with Quintessa, the creator of Cybertronians.
+When Barricade reports that Cade Yeager has received the talisman from the Cybertronian knight Steelbane, he decides to use the TRF (Transformers Reaction Force) to lead him to Cade.
+Megatron then goes after Cade, but Cade and his companions lure Megatron into a trap, killing all the Decepticons except him, Barricade, and Nitro Zeus.
+Forced to retreat, Megatron later sends Barricade after Cade and Bumblebee, but his plan is thwarted, and he instead follows Cade, Bumblebee, and Viviane Wembly to the submerged ship of the Knights of Iacon, where Quintessa's Staff of Life, once wielded by Merlin, is hidden.
+When Optimus Prime steals the staff as Nemesis Prime, Megatron steals it himself and takes it to Stonehenge, where he uses it to open a portal that will allow Quintessa to destroy the Earth and face off against the Autobots and Optimus.
+Megatron is defeated by Optimus and is kicked out of Quintessa's chamber.